-- 1. Slide thermostat switch to Off position. - 2.
-Close propane tank valve if coach will be stored for a period of time.
+- Move Thermostat switch to OFF position. - Close Propane Gas Tank valve if coach will be stored for a period of time.

-Please see the furnace operating instructions provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions and periodic maintenance.
 See the Coach Maintenance Schedule for recommended intervals.